deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/filterencoding.rst

       </fes:PropertyIsEqualTo>
     </fes:Filter>

 deegree applies the filter to the static value of the attribute.
-This just work if the feature store is configured a certain way.
+This just works if the feature store is configured a certain way.
 For example, this can be useful if a user wants to filter on INSPIRE codelists.

 Chapter :ref:`anchor-mapping-strategies-href-attributes` describes how the configuration of the feature store is done and provides further details regarding usage.